KRoy118/KRoy118/README.md

 Hello there 👋 !
 Katha here :blush:

 I am a tech enthusiast.
-I like exploring various aspects of technology.</br>
-Some of the topics i find lit 😬 (not that I'm good at all of these,duh!) :-</br>
+I like exploring various aspects of technology.Some of the topics i find lit 😬 (not that I'm good at all of these,duh!) :-</br>
 -OOP</br>
 -WebDev</br>
 -ML</br>